adamw/website/content/blog/2014-06-12-cluster-wide-javascala-application-deployments-with-docker-chef-and-amazon-opsworks.md

 dsq_thread_id:
   - 2758162245
 categories:
-  - AWS
-  - Chef
-  - Cloud
-  - Clustering
-  - Distributed
-  - docker
+  - aws
-  - Uncategorized
+  - cloud
-  - Vagrant
+  - distributed

 ---
 [Docker][1] is great for running isolated containers on a single node.
 However, most software systems run on multiple nodes, so in addition to Docker, we need some way of specifying which containers should run on which nodes.